CCIL Public Sector Lawyer Award

-CCIL Award for Public Sector Lawyer
+Award for Public Sector Lawyer

+For Significant Service or Contribution in the Field of Public International Law by a Public Sector Lawyer.
 This non-monetary award recognizes significant contribution or service in the field of public international law by a public sector lawyer.
 The recipient will have significantly enhanced the understanding of and respect for public international law in the public sector.

 The CCIL is very pleased to announce that Anne Daniel is the 2017 recipient of the CCIL Public Sector Lawyer Award